rehmanaly0051/ai-exterior-designer/README.md

 # This handles everything: upload, analysis, and generation
 result = generate_house_exterior()

-# Shows your floorplan → exterior design
+# Shows your floorplan → detecting the num of floors and others → exterior design
 display_results(result)
 ```